Choosing The Right Walk In Cooler or Walk In Freezer

 Obviously, walk-ins are designed to stay put where you install them, but there are portable options available that let you take some of the benefits of a walk-in on the road with you.
 Great for catered events and banquets, they consist of a collapsible frame with a detachable, zippered bag that serves as the storage box.
 The refrigeration unit is mounted on casters for easy transportation between venues.

-Add: No.48th Changsha Road, Shiqi Town, Panyu District, Guangzhou, China
+Add: A6 of No.4th Yongfeng Road, Shiqi Town, Panyu District, Guangzhou, China